 Calgary is a buzzing city and a great place to live if you enjoy outdoor activities due to its proximity to national parks.

 The Banff National Park is only an hour and a half drive and offers great opportunities for skiing, wildlife watching, hiking, camping and fishing.

 You can also go river rafting or kayaking on the Bow River.

 Fish Creek Provincial Park in the SE quadrant of the city is a fun place for a picnic or a bike ride.

-Calgary is known for its cowboy culture, and there are many ways to experience this – from attending the Calgary Stampede (a world-famous rodeo festival) to visiting Heritage Historical Park (an open-air museum).
+Calgary is known for its cowboy culture, and there are many ways to experience this – from attending the Calgary Stampede (a world-famous rodeo festival) to visiting Heritage Park Historical Village (an open-air museum).

 Stampede is held annually in July.
 It is a 10-day rodeo event full of cowboys and cowgirls wearing their cowboy boots and hats.
 This world-famous event is not to be missed.
 There is endless food, live music, a rodeo show and even an amusement park.

 Additionally, Calgary is home to the Alberta Ballet.
 The city also has concert halls, theatre, opera and Calgary Symphony orchestra.

 Calgary is represented in the NHL by the Calgary Flames and the CFL by the Calgary Stampeders.

 Calgary’s food scene is incredible.
 It has a large number of restaurants with diverse cuisines.